 College of Nursing Scholarships

-The College of Nursing awards approximately $100,000 in student scholarships every year.
+The ECU College of Nursing awards approximately $100,000 in student scholarships every year.
 Scholarship criteria vary, some funds are merit-based and others are need-based.
-One application serves to apply for all scholarships.

 - Awards will be made as scholarship credit to students' Higher One accounts.